Copeland's of New Orleans–Atlanta’s ‘Can’t-Miss’ Mardi Gras Celebration01-Feb-2019

 Our guests and friends are invited to both Copeland’s locations (Kennesaw, 1142 Barrett Parkway West and Cumberland, 3101 Cobb Pkwy SE, Suite 220) for the most authentic Mardi Gras celebration in Atlanta.
-It gets underway at 6 p.m. and it fills up early, so don’t wait!
+The celebration will begin at 5 P.M., and will fill up quickly, so don’t wait!

 “It’s the only authentic New Orleans Mardi Gras event in Atlanta,” says Bill Goudey, President & CEO of the Atlanta-area Copeland's stores.
 “We try to make it feel like you’re in New Orleans when you can’t be!”